klaytn/metaverse-knowledge-kit/docs/decentralized-storage/ipfs.md

 # Why is IPFS important for Metaverse? <a id="Why is IPFS important for Metaverse?"></a>

-On the blockchain, we need decentralized storage options like Arweave or IPFS to store these assets where data can be publicly and securely accessible through its content identifier (CID) value.

 # What is pinning? <a id="What is pinning"></a>